reyesgo/cybersec-project-docs/README.md

 - Created Ansible playbook to install and configure ELK server.
 - Installed and launched Docker containers to virtual machines.
 - Created Ansible playbook to install and configure Filebeat and Metricbeat.
-- Created a diagram of the network and README file.
+- Created a diagram of the network and documented process.

 ### Skills Used